 Important information parameters for QA Document

-I am into software testing for more than five years, and these are some best practices I usually follow to deliver a high-quality product.
+I have been into software testing for more than five years, and these are some best practices I usually follow to deliver a high-quality product.

 Yes, the rule for test-driven development is that you should write the test cases first before you start with the actual coding.